mmuller88/mmblog/content/aws-cert-recert/index.md

 ### Loud Sticks

 Read the questions aloud and try to say important keywords like 'media company', 'cost effective' or 'availability' extra loud.
 I find that I pay more attention to the questions and answers when I do this.
 This is not only useful when preparing for the exam.
 It is also useful during the exam.
+But be cautious.
+The online exam will require silence from you.
+So what I did was whispering which was allowed.

 So you've already maximized your learning opportunities through my tips, so let's move on to the next phase, registration and the actual exam.